carlstadie/PlanetDriftwood/README.md

 During prediction, the trained model is used to predict trees in the prediction images.
 The output predictions are stored as compressed single-channel raster images.

+During aggregation, the yearly predictions are aggregated by claculating the probability of a positive prediction for each pixel and assigning a final prediction value through a probability thershold.

 During postprocessing, the output predictions are polygonised to polygon files.
 These are then converted to simplified centroid files, with the area of the polygon as an attribute.
 For both these operations the prediction rasters are split into smaller grid chunks and processed in parallel.
 Vector VRT files are created to prevent creation and merging of very large geopackages, while still allowing viewing of large areas as one file.
-Finally density and canopy cover rasters are produced at coarser resolutions, with one file for the entire area.
-The density maps show number of trees per ha, with different crown size classes as bands.
+Finally density and driftwood cover rasters are produced at coarser resolutions, with one file for the entire area.
+The density maps show number of driftwood deposits per ha, with different crown deposit sizes as bands.

 # Setup